itdxer/neupy/site/docs/layers/create-custom-layers.rst

         def output(self, value):
             return self.scaler * value.mean(axis=1)

 In this example I've added a few other feature to consider a couple of useful attributes and functions.
 Let's check them one by one. ``self.layer_id`` defines layer's identifier as an integer number.
 This number is basically a layer's index number in the sequence.
 The ``self.parameters`` attribute is a list that contains all trainable parameters.
 Usually it is a weight or bias, but you can define any parameter you want.
 The ``asfloat`` function just converts any number to the float number.
-The type of the float number depence on the Theano's ``theano.config.floatX`` variable.
+The type of the float number depends on the Theano's ``theano.config.floatX`` variable.